anthonyk1225/anthonyk1225.github.io/experience.md

 <br>
 •	<a href='/d3post/'>Generated graphs of site analytics using D3</a> and Django
 <br>
-•	Built an automated server side bank verification app with Go
+•	Built an automated server side bank verification app with <a href='/languages/'>Go</a>
 <br>
 •	Augmented features ranging from activity feed, notifications and exploration
 <br>